5 min Read

-Remember your grandpa’s old adage: if you want something, you need to earn it (or some variation on that theme)?
+Remember your grandpa’s old adage: If you want something, you need to earn it (or some variation on that theme).
 At the risk of sounding like an octogenarian, that’s something many kids these days don’t seem to understand.
 They want things.
 But things cost money.
-And to get money, you have to do stuff, (unless you’re, say, Paris Hilton).
-Why not teach them the value of hard work as soon as they’re old enough to understand that concept?
+And to get money, you have to do stuff.
+Why not teach them the value of hard work as soon as they’re old enough to understand the concept?

-I'm not talking basic household duties, like cleaning their room, clearing the table, or putting their toys away – as part of the family team they should be doing those things anyway.
+I’m not talking basic household duties, like cleaning their rooms, clearing the table or putting their toys away—as part of the family team they should be doing those things anyway.
 But larger jobs, like raking leaves, washing windows or organizing the garage, are great opportunities for kids to pitch in and make some money in the process.
-Each chore can have a set price – the larger the job, the bigger the payout – and the child can choose which ones they want to do if they want to save up for, say, that mega-sized Lego set or trendy Hollister sweatshirt.
+Each chore can have a set price—the larger the job, the bigger the payout—and the child can choose which ones they want to do if they want to save up for, say, that mega-sized Lego set or trendy sweatshirt.
 You want something special and it’s not Christmas or your birthday?

 You need to work for it.

 This arrangement can be instead of, or in addition to, a basic, no-strings-attached allowance.
-Both strategies can be used to teach your child money-management – the role of saving and budgeting for things, and the opportunity to bump up your income through hard work, if you are willing to go above and beyond what is generally expected.
-Being responsible and helpful is part of being part of a family; you don’t get paid to load the dishwasher, so why should they?
+Both strategies can be used to teach your child money-management; that is, the role of saving and budgeting for things, and the opportunity to bump up your income through hard work, if you are willing to go above and beyond what is generally expected.
+Being responsible and helpful is part of being part of a family.
+You don’t get paid to load the dishwasher, so why should they?
 But going that extra mile should be rewarded.
 (And if it means you don’t have to throw your back out shovelling, all the better.)